you never expect someone to research

 and now you're telling me he was 16,

-even though i'm pretty fucking sure that isn't true
+even though i'm pretty fucking sure that it isn't true

 because you know i care